mixpanel/docs/Tracking/http-api.md

   "body": "See our [Amazon S3](doc:s3-import) or [Google Cloud Storage](doc:gcs-import) guides for a more production-grade example of how to use this API."
 }
 [/block]

-[block:api-header]
-{
-  "title": "Best practices"
-}
-[/block]
-* Events are immutable, so we recommend testing in a test project and then only routing to your production project when confident.
-*  We recommend being explicit about what is tracked to Mixpanel rather than implicitly tracking everything, both for performance and security reasons.
-Avoid sending user generated content, high-cardinality IDs, or large semi-structured objects.
-* Import a more recent time window first (last 7 days or last 30 days) before backfilling historical data.
-Mixpanel's autocomplete menus populate events and properties based on the last 30 days of data, so this is the best way to test that data looks as expected.
-* Leverage batching and compression.
-Each request to /import can send 2000 events to Mixpanel and can be sent compressed using gzip.
-The sample code in this guide does both.
-* When using Cloud Storage, partition files into ~200MB of JSON (or ~200K records) each.
-Each file is processed in parallel by Cloud Functions/Lambda and must be ingested by the function within the configured timeout.
-* Log any 400 errors returned by the API.
-These are non-retryable and indicate something malformed with the data.
-This should be extremely unlikely once the API is up and running.
-If a batch contains a mix of valid and invalid data, we will ingest the valid data.
-[block:api-header]
-{
-  "title": "Limits"
-}
-[/block]
-Our Import API is built to ingest billions of events per day across our customers.
-That said, we do rate limit at very high scale to ensure quality of service and real-time ingestion.
-Please refer to our [Import API docs](ref:import-events) for details.

-All of our sample code transparently retries and backoff from rate limit exceptions.
-If you require a higher-limit for a 1-time backfill, please reach out to us at apis@mixpanel.com.